barryclark/jekyll-now/_jekyll4fun/10_themes.md

 ---
 layout: lesson
-title: What are Themes?
+title: Variations on a Theme
-chapter: 999
+chapter: 10
 ---
 Themes are composed from
 * layouts